@graffiti-garden/wrapper-synchronize

 channelStats: (session: GraffitiSession) => GraffitiChannelStatsStream

 Returns statistics about all the channels that an actor has posted to.
-This is not very useful for most applications, but necessary for certain applications where a user wants a global view of all their Graffiti data or to debug channel usage.
+This method will not return statistics related to any other actor's channel usage.

-Like discover, objects are returned asynchronously as they are discovered, the stream will end once all leads have been exhausted.
+Like discover, objects are returned asynchronously as they are discovered and the stream will end once all leads have been exhausted.

 continueObjectStream: (